-According to the International Diabetes Federation, there are currently over 199 million women living with diabetes.
+Earlier in my career as an intern at Med-Surg unit in small town Virginia,USA.
+I witnessed the restricted lifestyle of my patients who lived with Diabetes.
+Besides tiresome frequent visits to the hospital, my patients would at time leave the hospital with less limbs than they came in with.
+As the caregiver for diabetes patients, I was familiar with the devastating statistics that; there are currently over 199 million women living with diabetes.
 This total is projected to increase to 313 million by 2040.
-IDF estimates that 1 in 7 births is affected by gestational diabetes and that that 20.9 million or 16.2% of live births to women in 2015 had some form of hyperglycaemia in pregnancy.
-Gestational diabetes is due to insulin blocking hormones produced during pregnancy.
-This type of diabetes only occurs during pregnancy.
+IDF estimates that 1 in 7 births is affected by gestational diabetes and that 20.9 million or 16.2% of live births to women in 2015 had some form of hyperglycemia in pregnancy ( International Diabetes Federation.)

-With that bad news came some relief of some sort.
-Information from several clinical trials strongly supports the idea that type 2 diabete is preventable.
-While Diabetes type 1 is usually from childhood, type 2 also called adult onset diabetes can be delayed and avoided through lifestyle changes.
-Data from the Nurses’ Health Study suggest that 90 percent of type 2 diabetes in women can be attributed to five such factors: excess weight, lack of exercise, a less-than-healthy diet, smoking, and abstaining from alcohol.
+According to Data from the Nurses’ Health Study, Diabetes type 1 is usually acquired from childhood, whereas type 2 also called adult onset diabetes can be delayed and avoided through lifestyle changes.
+90% of type 2 diabetes in women can be attributed to five such factors: excess weight, lack of exercise, a less-than-healthy diet, smoking, and abstaining from alcohol.

-- Healthy eating bit.ly/2yr34LM became a reality.
+Second, healthy eating bit.ly/2yr34LM became a reality.
 I would usually eat out at least three times a week and daily for lunch before and during my pregnancy.
 Not only was my wallet taking a punch, my health too was going down the drain due to my very unhealthy eating habits.
 I am talking milkshakes, burgers, pizza, fries, fizzy drinks and the whole shebang!
-Once I got the diagnosis and the baby shortly after, I had to do a quick flip on my eating script and this involved giving up on my fatty comfort foods.
+Once I got the diagnosis and the baby shortly after, I had to do a quick flip on my eating script and this involved giving up my fatty comfort foods.
 I started with the green leafy veggies, whole grains, protein and good fats ala avocados in my diet.
 I rediscovered my love for the culinary arts and how good of a cook I had always been.
 Besides, who doesn’t love a tasty home-made meal?
-It was an instant switch but I believe the baby kept me on my diet strictly and by the time I was weaning her, I was also weaned off alcohol completely and kept it to the occasional takeout and a little glass of wine or two here and there!
-They did day a little drink never hurt nobody
+It was an instant switch but I believe the baby kept me on my diet strictly and by the time I was weaning her, I was also weaned off alcohol completely and kept it to the occasional takeout and a little glass of wine or two here and there.

-- As soon as I start hitting the gym and eating healthy, my body felt better and I started getting some good rest and enough sleep at night.
-I also maintain routine check-ups at least every couple months.
-I also invested in a glucometer machine that I barely use but if need be it is tucked in my first aid box if need be.
-Taking control did give me a piece of mind about my health and my focus shifted from trying to prevent diabetes but more of living a healthy life overall.
+Lastly, I started getting some good rest and enough sleep at night.
+I maintain routine check-ups at least every couple months.
+I also invested in a glucometer machine that is tucked in my first aid box if need be.

-I do hope that keeping up with my new healthy regimen, I will totally avoid the disease and live a long healthy diabetes free life.
+Taking control did of my life gave me a piece of mind about my health and my focus shifted from trying to prevent diabetes to living a healthy lifestyle overall.
+I do hope that by keeping up with my new healthy regimen, I will totally avoid the disease and live a long healthy diabetes free life.

 Here are more stats on women and diabetes from the International Diabetes Federation: